aws/amazon-vpc-cni-k8s/README.md

 Default: `eni`

 Specifies the veth prefix used to generate the host-side veth device name for the CNI.
 The prefix can be at most 4 characters long.
+The prefixes `eth` or `vlan` or `lo` are reserved and cannot be specified.
+We recommend using exclusive prefix for the host side veth device names.

 ---